 Oops, you deleted a calculator by mistake, and now you want it back.
 This is how you restore it from the Trash:

 Click on Upload SSC Calculator, then All Calculators.
 Just above the first calculator in the list, you will see links for All, Published, Drafts and Trash.
 Click on the Trash link.
 Locate the calculator you want to restore in the list and click on its Restore link.
 If there is no Trash link, or if your calculator is no longer in the Trash, it is because calculators automatically get deleted by WordPress after 30 days in the Trash.
-If you still have the ZIP file you can just upload it again.
+If you still have the SSC Calculator file you can just upload the calculator again.